xuankimtran/docs-1/pages/katalon-studio/docs/testcloud-integration.md

 ## Run Test Suite/Test Suite Collection in private domains with TestCloud

-If you want to execute TS/TSC in private domains, you can use a tunnel in TestCloud.
+If you want to execute TS/TSC in private domains, you must use a TestCloud Tunnel.

-For detailed information on TestCloud Tunnel and how to utilize it, see [TestCloud Tunnel](https://docs.katalon.com/katalon-testcloud/docs/testcloud-tunnel.html).
+For detailed information on the TestCloud Tunnel and how to utilize it, see [TestCloud Tunnel](https://docs.katalon.com/katalon-testcloud/docs/testcloud-tunnel.html).

 ### Configure TestCloud Tunnel

-> Notes:
->
-> Currently, you cannot setup the tunnel directly on KS.
-We provide **Tunnel Setup Helper** for a workaround.

 Follow these steps: